 Prerequisites: History 1 or Demonstrated Equivalency

-Prerequisites: Physical Science is recommended but not required.
+Biology Prerequisites: Physical Science is recommended but not required.

 This course is closely correlated with the History 2 course.
 Students study the assigned literature in English 2 while simultaneously studying the same historical period in History 2.
 Literature studied in this course, in this order, include the following: (Confirm exact texts on the QHA Textbook page for Grade 10.)